DedalusProject/dedalus/docs/pages/tau_method.rst

 3. For problems in Cartesian geometries, annuli, and spherical shells, we recommend a first-order-style implementation of the tau terms.
 Note that this only requires defining first-order substitutions that include tau terms, rather than increasing the problem size with first-order variables, as in Dedalus v2.
 4. For problems in the disk and ball, only a single tau term is needed for second-order elliptic/parabolic problems, and no first-order substitutions are necessary.

-See the included :doc:`example scripts <tutorials>` for more examples of working tau terms.
+See the included :doc:`example scripts <tutorials>` for more examples of tau modifications in various domains.

 .. .. math::